cpp-tutor/loxcpp/README.md

 ## Future work and status

-Don't be fooled by the 1.00+ version number&mdash;this is alpha-development quality software, in particular `this` and `super` do not work and fixing these is a priority.
+Don't be fooled by the 1.00+ version number&mdash;this is alpha-development quality software.
 The project does contain a large chunk of working code which may be of interest to others wanting to use `flexc++` and `bisonc++` to create an interpreter, or who have worked through the book and want to gain greater knowledge of Modern C++.
-It is assumed that a lot of the existing code and be reused/adapted to create a JIT version in the style of `clox`.
+It is assumed that much of the existing code can be reused/adapted to create a JIT version, in the style of `clox`, as a future improvement.

 ## Releases

 * *2023/08/27*: **1.00** First upload to GitHub with Windows executable.
 Many bugs, features and defects: please raise issues and submit pull requests.

+* *2023/08/30*: **1.01** Second upload to GitHub with Windows executable.
+Believed to be complete and correct coverage of all of the material in Part II.